ctrlnot/A-Star/README.md

 # A-Star
-My attempt to create and apply A* path finding algorithm.
+My attempt to create and apply A* path finding algorithm using javascript with p5.js framework.